 trans\timer Transaction sender timeout time.
 Has two functions.
 First, if the value is 0, then transactions will not be accumulated (e.g. the transaction sender process will not be started).
-Second, if the value is greater then 0 and auto\ack and trans\ack is true or if trans\req is true, then transaction sender will be started and transactions (which is depending on the values of auto\ack, trans\ack and trans\req) will be accumulated, for later sending.
-See also transaction sender [page 13] for more info.
+Second, if the value is greater then 0 and auto\ack and trans\ack are both true or if trans\req is true, then transaction sender will be started and transactions (which is depending on the values of auto\ack, trans\ack and trans\req) will be accumulated, for later sending.